KurisaW-Collaborative/ROS_Project/README.md

 # ROS_Project-Team

-The warehouse is used for the ROS project team, and the project was established on 2022.10.13
+The repository is used for the ROS project team, and the project was established on 2022.10.13